-Microsoft Windows is famous for occasionally “freezing up”, and when that happens it can be difficult to get the system to respond to your mouse clicks and key presses.
+And unfortunately, when that happens it can be difficult to get the system to respond to your mouse clicks and key presses.

-Out of frustration, many people handle these situations by unplugging the power cord on a desktop PC or removing a laptop’s battery in order to force the PC to shut down immediately, but there’s actually a better way to shut down a frozen PC.
+Out of frustration, many people handle these situations by unplugging the power cord on a desktop PC or removing a laptop’s battery in order to force the PC to shut down immediately, but there’s actually a much better way to shut down a frozen PC.

-Of course initiating an Emergency Restart will result in the loss of any data that hasn’t already been saved to the hard drive, but it’s still preferable to simply removing the computer’s power source.
+Of course initiating an Emergency Restart will result in the loss of any data that hasn’t already been saved to the hard drive, but it’s still vastly preferable to simply removing the computer’s power source.

 1 – Press the Ctrl+Alt+Delete key combination to launch the “Security Options” screen.

 2 – Press and hold the Ctrl key, then click the Power icon located in the lower right-hand corner of the screen.
 Windows will now warn you that you’ll lose any unsaved data if you proceed with the Emergency Restart.

 3 – Click the OK button to force the PC to immediately shut down and then boot back up into Windows.

 That’s all there is to it.
 Hopefully you won’t have to use the Emergency Restart feature very often, but when you do it’s sure to come in handy.

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!